Trisha404/Trisha404/README.md

 **Trisha404/Trisha404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 <!-- welcome message -->
 <p> I'm Trisha, the newbie in town.
-I did an apprenticeship as a computer tech way back in 2000!
-I have a Bachelors of Honours degree in Psychology.
+I did an apprenticeship as a computer tech and web dev way back in 2000!
+I have a Bachelors of Honours Degree in Psychology.
 I did my postgrad in research, education and management 🎓 I'm a passionate about learning new things especially in relation to all things digital!

 <h2><b>About Me...</b></h2>

 💻 Currently taking part in the <b>#100DaysofCode</b> challenge 😉

-🌱 Learning Ruby, brushing up on Python, html, CSS and JavaScript & Cyber Security skills.
+🌱 Brushing up on Python, html, CSS, SQL and JavaScript & Cyber Security skills.

-📚 I'm the founder of </b> The Non-Fiction Hub: Reading for Self-Development and Growth, the goal is to read 52 non-fiction books in 52 weeks and apply at least one thing you learn from each book.
+📚 I'm the founder of </b> The Non-Fiction Hub, a book club for people who enjoy reading for Self-Development and Growth, the goal is to read 52 non-fiction books in 52 weeks and apply at least one thing you learn from each book.

 📫 Follow my coding & writing journey on <a href="https://twitter.com/dunbartrisha">Twitter</a></p>